flyaways/timer/README.md

 ## Separated from https://github.com/TarsCloud/TarsGo/tree/master/tars/util/rtimer

-> for setDeadline and timeout sence ，but performance is better than TarsGo-rtimer
+> for setDeadline and timeout sence ,but performance is better than TarsGo-rtimer.

 > Thanks a million to https://github.com/TarsCloud/TarsGo/tree/master/tars/util/rtimer